celery/celery/docs/userguide/tasks.rst

 During its lifetime a task will transition through several possible states, and each state may have arbitrary meta-data attached to it.
-When a task moves into a new state the previous state is forgotten about, but some transitions can be deducted, (e.g., a task now in the :state:`FAILED` state, is implied to have been in the :state:`STARTED` state at some point).
+When a task moves into a new state the previous state is forgotten about, but some transitions can be deduced, (e.g., a task now in the :state:`FAILED` state, is implied to have been in the :state:`STARTED` state at some point).